bonaysoft/notion-md-gen/README.md

 notion-md-gen
 ```

+The binary looks for a config file called `notion-md-gen.json` or `notion-md-gen.yaml` in the directory where it is executed.
+You can see the example config in [notion-md-gen.json](notion-md-gen.json).

 ### Github Action

 To use it as a Github Action, you can follow the example of the repository in [.github/worflows/notion.yml](.github/workflows/notion.yml).